mikecinnamon/MLearning/[ML-12] Example - Polycystic ovary syndrome (PCOS) diagnosis.md

 2. Apply the same cross-validation approach to a logistic regression model.
 Do you get better results?

 3. Cross-validation in scikit-learn uses a non-random specific splitting strategy called `StratifiedKFold`.
 So you get the same results across calls of `cross_val_score`.
-You change this easily by replacing `X` and `y` by "shuffled" versions, which can be created with the method `.sample()`.
+You can change this easily by replacing `X` and `y` by "shuffled" versions, which can be created with the method `.sample()`.
 Try that and see what happens.
 Take care of shuffling `X` and `y` in the same way, by giving the same value to the parameter `random_state` of `.sample()`.